Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

 \section{Introduction}

+\textbf{This article has been accepted for publication in Multivariate Behavioral Research, published by Taylor \& Francis.}

-Missing data is ubiquitous in psychological data, no matter cross-sectional or time series.
+Missing data is ubiquitous in psychological data, be it cross-sectional or across time.
 This is problematic as many statistical methods are not directly applicable to data sets with missing data, and those that are face problems with statistical power, validity, and accuracy of parameter estimates when missing data is handled inappropriately \citep{el-masri_missing_2005}.
 There is often confusion regarding determining the pattern of missingness from the original patterns in \citet{rubin_inference_1976}, further bolstering the above problems in that if certain types of missingness are ignored, they will result in severely biased parameter estimates, which in turn can result in spurious findings.
-Even when correctly determining the pattern of missingness, the volume of missing data imputation methods available may leave psychological researchers puzzled about which method is most appropriate for their data.
+Even when correctly determining the mechanism of missingness, the volume of missing data imputation methods available may leave psychological researchers puzzled about which method is most appropriate for their data.

 While missing data occurs and creates problems in the cross-sectional case, this is amplified in the case of intensive longitudinal or time series data, particularly ecological momentary assessment (EMA) data.
 EMA data is time series data that is collected at multiple time points in the participant's natural environment, usually multiple times a day over several weeks \citep{shiffman_ecological_2008}.
 While EMA is popular in clinical populations, it is capable of measuring any phenomenon that is thought to change over time such that daily patterns may differ from weekly patterns or within day patterns differ from between day patterns.
 For example, we might look for trends in cigarette smoking, mood, or social activities.
 In the case of cigarette smoking, you may see differences within a day (e.g, smoking less in the morning) or differences throughout the week (e.g., smoking more on the weekend than on weekdays).
 Similar patterns may hold for the case of social activities as well.
 EMA studies are said to be ecologically valid in that data is collected in natural environments rather than in a laboratory setting \citep{shiffman_ecological_2008}.
 It also avoids issues with participants having to remember thoughts, feelings, and behaviors as they would if they were questioned in a laboratory setting because EMA can ask about the events in real-time.
 A major challenge of EMA data collection is participant attrition.
 To adequately model the data, we need participants to faithfully respond to the measures for a large number of time points.
 As participants do not typically fulfill this ideal, the EMA researcher must have a response to the problem of missingness.